 The Ultimate Winter Travel Guide for Lapland, Finland

-We visited Finland in 3rd week of December.
-December is the best month to experience the holiday vibe in this winter wonderland of Europe.
-We flew from NYC to Helsinki and then to Rovaniemi, the capital of Lapland in northern Finland.
-After spending a few days in Rovaniemi, we headed further north to a place called Saariselka.
+We visited Finland in the third week of December, which is the perfect time to experience the holiday spirit in this winter paradise.
+We flew from New York City to Helsinki and then took a domestic flight to Rovaniemi, the capital of Lapland located just south of the Arctic Circle.
+After spending a few days in Rovaniemi, we continued our journey further north to a place called Saariselkä.

 Our 7 day Winter in Finland itinerary